 Brand Name Drug – A brand name drug is a drug marketed under a proprietary, trademark-protected name.

 Chemical Type – The Chemical Type represents the newness of a drug formulation or a new indication for an existing drug formulation.
-For example, Chemical Type 1 is assigned to an active ingredient that has never before been marketed in the United States in any form. (list of Chemical Types and their meanings)
+For example, Chemical Type 1 is assigned to an active ingredient that has never before been marketed in the United States in any form.

 Company – The company (also called applicant or sponsor) submits an application to FDA for approval to market a drug product in the United States.